Receiving document data (d.velop smart invoice)

 Response

 _links | Transfers may be returned in multiple pages.
-Use the URLs specified here to retrieve additional pages.
+Use the specified URLs to retrieve additional pages.

 |

 transfers | The workflows that are available for transfer.
-The format of each transfer corresponds to the document data format described at the start. |
+The format of each transfer corresponds to the document data format described. |

 Reporting the results